RedHatQE/teflo/docs/users/definitions/orchestrate.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Using the ansible_playbook parameter you can provide the playbook to be run
-The name of the playbook can be provided as the *name* key of the orchestrate task
-OR under the ansible_playbook list of dictionary
+The name of the playbook can be provided as the **name** under the ansible_playbook list of dictionary

 :ref:`Example2<eg_2>`
 :ref:`Example12<eg_12>`